Digital learning, designed and built

 Digital learning programmes that move the numbers.

-LearnFrame designs and builds learning programmes for EdTech businesses, professional certification bodies, and content-rich organisations.
-The practice was founded by Paul Robinson, whose career inside EdTech began at CBT Systems before its 1995 Nasdaq IPO.
+LearnFrame designs and builds custom eLearning programmes for professional certification bodies, regulated training providers, corporate academies, and other content-rich organisations.
+Founded by Paul Robinson, whose career inside digital learning began at CBT Systems, the first eLearning company in the world to IPO on Nasdaq, in April 1995.

 Programme Design & Build